reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-The above example shows the configuration required for Kafka consumer.
-We use `ConcurrentKafkaListenerContainerFactory` to create containers for `@KafkaListener` annotated methods.
+In the above example, we use `ConcurrentKafkaListenerContainerFactory` to create containers for methods annotated with `@KafkaListener`.
 The `KafkaListenerContainer` receives all the records from all topics or partitions on a single thread.
-We'll see more about message listener containers in the consuming records section.
+We'll see more about message listener containers in the [consuming records](#consuming-records) section.

 ### Using Spring Boot Auto Configuration